 The original recipe calls for 2 chopped apples, unpeeled, and 2 chopped pears, unpeeled.
 Because I don’t mix the salad with the dressing immediately (and it has lemon juice to prevent discoloration), I chop up the fruit and swish it around in lemon juice first.
 Then I pat it dry before adding it on top of the salad.

-After soaking 30 seconds to a minute, place pear or apple pieces on towel and pat dry.
+Sprinkle 4-oz. (one cup) of shredded Swiss cheese on top.
+I have used Feta, Romano, Asiago and Parmesan here and those all work fine.
+But I really prefer the taste of the Swiss to mix the flavors better.
+After soaking apples and pears for 30 seconds to a minute, place pear or apple pieces on towel and pat dry.
 Then sprinkle on top of salad.
 I recommend buying a high quality eating apple rather than the cheaper ones that come in bags of 3-5 lbs.
 Most of the time they are cooking apples and they have a mushier texture.

 To serve: Blend all the salad dressing ingredients in a blender and pour over top of salad.
 If you don’t plan on eating all of the salad right away, then toss the salad and serve the dressing over individual portions.